zcashe/cse15l-lab-reports/lab2.md

 ### Which values change:

-When we load the new page with /add-message?s=Hi bruh&user=Zac the URI objects changes so now the url query value is now changed to be ?s=Hi bruh&user=Zac and url path is /add-message
+When we load the new page with /add-message?s=Hi bruh&user=Zac the URI objects changes so now the url query value is now changed to be ?s=Hi bruh&user=Zac and url path value is /add-message

 Then parameters is updated to be the string array split at the = and & signs, making it a length 4 array where